-Differential impacts of EHS participation were also found among low-, moderate-, and high-demographic risk groups.
-Few significant impacts were found among children in the low-risk and high-risk groups at any age; EHS had the greatest impact among the moderate-risk group.
-IJ,N Among the moderate-risk group, EHS participants had better language outcomes at age 2 and cognitive outcomes at ages 2 and 3, I, I relative to their control group counterparts (effect sizes ranging from 0.25 to 0.35);N few significant effects were seen in any child outcome domains at ages 3 and 5.
-I,N Beyond demographic risk, one study using both national and site-specific EHSRE study data found that EHS participation affected child vocabulary through different pathways for boys and girls in the context of parenting stress: EHS participation reduced the impact of parenting stress on girls' vocabulary scores (among girls whose mothers had moderate or high parenting stress, effect sizes of 0.19 and 0.42, respectively) and was protective for boys' vocabulary growth from the effects of parenting stress.
+Differential impacts of EHS participation were also found among low-, moderate-, and highdemographic risk groups.
+Few significant impacts were found among children in the low-risk^{xxxv} and high-risk groups at any age; EHS had the greatest impact among the moderate-risk group.^{IJ,N} Among the moderate-risk group, EHS participants had better language outcomes at age 2 and cognitive outcomes at ages 2 and 3,^{I,J} relative to their control group counterparts (effect sizes ranging from 0.25 to 0.35);^N few significant effects were seen in any child outcome domains at ages 3 and 5.^{J,N}

+Beyond demographic risk, one study using both national and site-specific EHSRE study data found that EHS participation affected child vocabulary through different pathways for boys and girls in the context of parenting stress: EHS participation reduced the impact of parenting stress on girls' vocabulary scores (among girls whose mothers had moderate or high parenting stress, effect sizes of 0.19 and 0.42, respectively) and was protective for boys' vocabulary growth from the effects of parenting stress.^R

-By program approach, a small number of child social-emotional and cognitive outcomes were significant for EHS children in mixed-approach programs, relative to the control group at these sites, but impacts were generally null for home- or center-based EHS programs at any age. ^{I,J,E} In mixed-approach EHS programs, positive vocabulary impacts were found at ages 2 and 3 and among social-emotional indicators: children in EHS had lower aggressive behavior at age 2^{xxxi} and fewer social behavioral problems at age 5, greater engagement of the parent during play at ages 2 and 3, and sustained attention with objects during play at age 3.
-Effect sizes were generally small, ranging from xxx At child age 2, a small, detrimental outcome was found for engagement during parent-child structured play for low-risk EHS families, relative to their control group counterparts.
+By program approach, a small number of child social-emotional and cognitive outcomes were significant for EHS children in mixed-approach programs, relative to the control group at these sites, but impacts were generally null for home- or center-based EHS programs at any age.^{LJ,E} In mixed-approach EHS programs, positive vocabulary impacts were found at ages 2 and 3 and among social-emotional indicators: children in EHS had lower aggressive behavior at age 2^{xxxvi} and fewer social behavioral problems at age 5, greater engagement of the parent during play at ages 2 and 3, and sustained attention with objects during play at age 3.
+Effect sizes were generally modest, ranging from 0.16 to 0.29.^E